Sybille Pantazzi: Early life

 Pantazzi was born in Galați, Romania, on April 2, 1914, to Commander, later Admiral Vasile "Basil" Pantazzi (1871–1945), a Romanian naval officer and occasional diplomat; and Canadian Ethel Sharp Greening (1880–1963), an author and a committed feminist.

 In her early years, Pantazzi accompanied her family in their trans-continental peregrinations.
 She spent the period of 1916–1917 in Odessa, Russia, where her father installed the Romanian Senate and some ministries in exile, owing to the German invasion of Romania.
 Then came the Russian Revolution.
 After a brief spell in Romania, the family moved to Paris where Commander Pantazzi was a delegate to the Paris Peace Conference.
-At the end of 1919, the family removed to North America where he established the first Romanian embassy in Washington, D.C., and the first Romanian consulate in Canada, in Montreal.
+At the end of 1919, the family moved to North America where he established the first Romanian embassy in Washington, D.C., and the first Romanian consulate in Canada, in Montreal.
 Pantazzi attended primary school in Montreal, 1920–1922.
 On the family's return to France in 1922, Pantazzi was enrolled in a women's private school with an international student body, south of Paris, graduating in 1931.
 In 1933, the Pantazzi family returned to Romania, settling in Bucharest and at Budila, in Transylvania.
 Until World War II, they also made visits to Canada.